fkie-cad/Logprep/README.md

 }
 ```

-Instead of writing very specific rules that apply to single log messages it is also possible
+Instead of writing very specific rules that apply to single log messages, it is also possible
 to define generic rules that apply to multiple messages.
-It is possible to define for each processor a set of generic and specific rules, resulting in
+It is possible to define a set of generic and specific rules for each processor, resulting
-two rule trees.
+in two rule trees.
-The generic rules will be applied before the specific rules.

 ### Connectors